AmirHoseinFj/DPS920/README.md

 # [Click for Full Recording](Recording.mp4)

-# Self-Driving Car Simulation Project (CNN) - Amirhossein Ghaffarzadeh 120734223
+# Self-Driving Car Simulation Project (CNN) - Amirhossein Ghaffarzadeh 120734223 - Group 16

 Trains an Nvidia end-to-end CNN to predict steering angle from the Udacity self-driving car simulator's center-camera images, then drives the car